cherrypy/cherrypy/sphinx/source/index.rst

    $ python tut07.py

+Before we see it in action, let's explain a few things.
+Until now, CherryPy was creating a tree of exposed methods that were used to math URLs.
+In the case of our web API, we want to stress the role played by the actual requests' HTTP methods.
+So we created methods that are named after them and they are all exposed at once through the `exposed = True` attribute of the class itself.

+However, we must then switch from the default mechanism of matching URLs to method for one that is aware of the whole HTTP method shenanigan.
+This is what goes on line 27 where we create a :class:`~cherrypy.dispatch.MethodDispatcher` instance.

+Then we force the responses `content-type` to be `text/plain` and we finally ensure that `GET` requests will only be responded to clients that accept that `content-type` by having a `Accept: text/plain` header set in their request.
+However, we do this only for that HTTP method as it wouldn't have much meaning on the oher methods.

 For the purpose of this tutorial, we will be using a Python client rather than your browser as we wouldn't be able to actually try our web API otherwiser.